wows-tools/wows-depack/REVERSING_STORY.md

 [...]
 ```

 I hexdumped one of the file, looking for some pattern that would help me determine the type of compression used.
-I was looking for things like padding patterns.
-I'm not sure how, but I finally determined the compression used was `DEFLATE` (RFC 1951) (I vaguely remember `7f f0` being a marker, but I might be very well mistaken, I might have just brute forced trying to uncompress using various tools).
+I was looking for things like padding or signatures repeating within the .pkg file.
+I'm not sure how, but I finally determined the compression used was `DEFLATE` (RFC 1951) (I vaguely remember `7f f0` being a marker, but I might be very well mistaken).
+In any case, [The Wikipedia page listing file signatures](https://en.wikipedia.org/wiki/List_of_file_signatures) is really useful, as well as Googling around candidate patterns.

 I ended-up creating [this tool](https://github.com/kakwa/brute-force-deflate) which tries to brute force deflate all the sections of the file, and sure enough, I was able to extract some interesting files: